Course of Study

 Tuition and Fees

-The cost of the program is $3,000 for in-state students and $6,000 for out-of-state students for six to ten credits per semester.
+The cost of the program is $3,000 per semester for in-state students and $6,000 per semester for out-of-state students for six to eleven credits per semester.
 Since they do not pay fees, post-baccalaureate students do not have privileges, such as access to the Student Health Center.
 Post-baccalaureate students must also find their own housing within the community.
 Although the Department cannot assist in finding housing or part-time employment, helpful information about the local housing market can be found on the College’s Off-Campus Housing webpage.
 There are no scholarships, fellowships or assistantships currently available for this program.